This post may contain affiliate links. Please see my disclosure policy for details.

 Of course, I was quite literally holding onto my hat.
 As it was so windy there, it was blowing away!

-Don’t miss out on the Tollgate tea rooms
+Don’t miss out on the Tollgate tea shop

 You, your tummy and your wallet won’t regret a single thing.